 - Passing scores to meet the WEST-B requirement are necessary prior to applying to ensure WWU has your scores on record by the application deadline.
 The requirement may be met by meeting the a) WEST-B exam, b) SAT, and/or c) ACT.
 For details, see the WEST-B Requirement website wce.wwu.edu/admissions/west-b-requirement.

-- Experience working with youth in an educational setting (with preference to K12 public schools).
+- Experience working with youth in an educational setting, with preference to public secondary schools.

 - Baccalaureate degree.